behnamMasoumi/PacketTracer-Labs/README.md

 Working through this project helped me understand how VLAN trunking, inter-VLAN routing, and IPv6 SLAAC work in practice, not just in theory.
 One issue that stood out: an SVI wasn't coming up, and I spent about 30 minutes troubleshooting the configuration before realizing it was actually a Packet Tracer glitch, bouncing the interface fixed it.
 That taught me to test simple fixes early rather than assuming every issue is a misconfiguration.

-Don't paste full running-configs unless they're clean and commented.
-A wall of raw CLI output is boring to read.
-Summarize what matters.
-Keep the topology screenshot near the top — that's the first thing anyone glances at to understand scope.
-Want to fill this out together using your actual setup (site count, VLAN scheme, what you configured)?